 There are many tips and ‘life hacks’ out there for repairing a split, broken nail, but many can irritate the nails, or involve fake nails which can easily fall off and potentially cause further damage if not applied properly.
 If you break a nail and want to keep your manicure looking as uniform and perfect as possible, visit a nail care professional who will be able to best advise you on how to care for your broken nail.

-The best way to repair a split nail and avoid breaks in the future is to use a product that both repairs and protects against further damage by providing the nail with the ingredients it needs to grow stronger and healthier.
+The best way to repair a split nail and avoid breaks in the future is to use a nail repair product like ISDIN Si-Nails that both repairs and protects against further damage by providing the nail with the ingredients it needs to grow stronger and healthier.

 ISDIN’s Si-Nails helps strengthen brittle, weak nails by increasing thickness and density of the nail and cuticle.
 It contains pistacia lentiscus gum, which promotes keratin – naturally found in the nails and an essential component for strong, healthy nails.
 Use a nail treatment on both your split, damaged nail and your other nails for uniform, healthy nails that are less prone to breaking.